Regularity and stability of feedback relaxed controls: Introduction

-We observe, however, that the control strategy $\a^u$ satisfying \eqref{eq:ctrl_intro} in general is difficult to implement and unstable to parameter perturbations.
+We observe, however, that the control strategy $\a^u$ satisfying \eqref{eq:ctrl_intro} in general is difficult to implement and unstable to parameter perturbations, which in practice would result in numerical instability of learning algorithms.
 Due to the finiteness of the action space $\bA$ and the fact that $\argmax$ is a set-valued mapping, a function $\a^u:\R^n\to \bA$ satisfying \eqref{eq:ctrl_intro} in general is non-unique and merely measurable, and hence it is hard to follow such an irregular strategy in practice.
 More importantly, the discreteness of the set $\bA$ implies that the $\argmax$ mapping is not continuous (in the sup-norm), which makes the feedback control $\a^u$ very sensitive to perturbations of the coefficients $(b,\sigma,c,f)$.
 In other words, a slight change of the model parameters will result in a significant change of the feedback control, especially in the regions where two or more actions lead to similar performances based on the current model.
 Since it is difficult to determine the occurance of such regions \textit{a priori}, it is unclear how well the control strategy $\a^u$ will perform in a real system with the perturbed coefficients $(\tilde{b},\tilde{\sigma},\tilde{c},\tilde{f})$, even if $(\tilde{b},\tilde{\sigma},\tilde{c},\tilde{f})$ is very close to $(b,\sigma,c,f)$.
+See the last paragraph of Section \ref{sec:exit} for more details on the instability of feedback controls and its practical impact on learning algorithms.